STC Delta

 The mission of the organization is based on the state interests of Georgia and the national defense strategy.
 The Center's primary responsibility is to encourage the growth of the domestic military industry. introduction of cutting-edge military technologies in the design, development, and mass production of combat gear and weapons that are in line with global trends.
 The only company in Georgia involved in the defense industry is State Military Scientific-Technical Center Delta.
 Today, “DELTA” has both intellectual and technical resources to design and manufacture both military and civilian products.

 History

 The history of "Delta" dates back to the 60s, and from the beginning of the 90s the research center was subordinated to the Ministry of Defense of Georgia.
 Delta in its current state was formed in 2010, when the center was subordinated to six scientific research institutes and the 31st Tbilisi Aircraft Factory.
 The scope of work of the organization is mainly focused on the defense industry and to some extent on the civilian industry.
 The center is an organization separate from state governing bodies.
 Its state control is exercised by the Ministry of Defense of Georgia.

+Leadership

+From 2012 to 2020, Ucha Dzodzuashvili served as the General Director of the State Military Scientific-Technical Center "Delta."
+During his tenure, Delta significantly expanded its capabilities and reputation in the defense industry, participating in multiple international military exhibitions and delivering groundbreaking projects.
+Dzodzuashvili's leadership was characterized by innovation, modernization, and the integration of cutting-edge military technologies.
+Key projects under his guidance included: